vishal-raj15/etherium_lottery/README.md

 # etherium_lottery

-its a basic structure of etherium lottery process. transcations are done in ethers to get into the lottery event.
+its a basic structure of etherium lottery process.

+transcations are done in ethers to get into the lottery event with help of smart contracts.